‘Christ Our Light’

 • LOTE Resource Centre

 • Multi-purpose Area

 • Basketball Court

 • Languages Centre

 • IT Labs x 4

-MacKillop Catholic College, Warnervale, is the only Kindergarten to Yr 12 Catholic College in the Broken Bay Diocese.
-The College is a unique place situated on 8 hectares of the Upper Central Coast of NSW with many outstanding features that offers over 1,500 students a quality Catholic School education.
+MacKillop Catholic College, Warnervale, a Kindergarten to Year 12 Catholic College, is a unique place, situated on eight hectares on the Upper Central Coast of NSW with many outstanding features, offering over 1,500 students a quality Catholic school education.

 The College’s story is a special one that dates back to its opening in 2003.
 Since then, the College has grown and built up not only exceptional campus facilities, but also a fine reputation for providing spiritual enrichment, quality academic support, leadership programs, sporting and cultural experiences, and opportunities that have earned the College an outstanding reputation.

 Among the unique features of this College is the blending of a Catholic school community and Parish.
 With such an inspirational patron and role model as St Mary MacKillop, our relationship with the Parish community situated within the same campus, sets a tone and presence that is always mindful and encouraging for our shared daily life.